ChiWang/DmpSW/RawDataConversion/Alg/Readme.md

+## default algorithmes

     this is default algorithmes for Rdc.
     version: Prototype 2014